 The engine computer means Powertrain Control Module (PCM) collects the data of oxygen present inside the exhaust gases.
 The upstream sensor collects oxygen data before passing it to the catalytic converter to regulate the air-fuel mixture.

-The downstream sensor collects the data of oxygen present inside the exhaust gases after the catalytic converter to check the efficiency of the catalytic converter.
+The downstream sensor collects the oxygen data inside the exhaust gases after the catalytic converter to check the efficiency of the catalytic converter.

-Nowadays, it is present in every vehicle and helps the environment to lower air pollution.
+It is present in every vehicle and helps the environment by lowering air pollution.

 These pipes carry the exhaust gases throughout the exhaust system of the vehicle.
 The material is stainless steel, which gives better resistance to corrosion.